Fort Worth Office Space for Rent

 Office Space | Fort Worth Lease Data & Trends

 Based on publicly available commercial real estate leasing data, Fort Worth office space is very affordable, renting at an average of $27 per square foot.
-Asking rents for Class A spaces average closer to $31 per square foot, while office space for rent in Class B spaces are closer to $23 per square foot.
+Class A office space for rent typically leases for closer to $31 per square foot, while office leases in Class B space are closer to $23 per square foot.

 According to a recent analysis by Jones Lang LaSalle, the best years of years of Dallas – Fort-Worth’s favorable commercial real estate cycle are likely behind us.
 When examining key trends among the tenant base, it is clear that leasing activity is changing— slowing in some cases—in a way that will stabilize slow-to-emerge submarkets.
 Some of those trends include relocating nearby new labor pools and using coworking space for temporary overflow.

 In 2017, developers added 600,000 more square feet of commercial real estate inventory to the area.
 In 2018, we can expect to see 300,000 more square feet in South Fort Worth and 3.6 million more in North Fort Worth.
 Office space vacancy rates are around 15 percent, much more competitive than Downtown Dallas‘ 26 percent vacancy rate.

 Dallas-Forth Worth Economic Overview